claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

   - ...so I had to give up and stick with my original simple solution
   - but fwiw this video MIGHT help - I just didn't have 45 mins spare to watch it: [here](https://youtu.be/xAR6N9N8e6U?si=roUI4BADRh0yY_Q4)

-#### DON'T Use QuickAdd this way to automate folder and file creation
+### DON'T Use QuickAdd this way to automate folder and file creation

+- (Don't do this!
+Use QuickAdd in a different way instead, [[#Use QuickAdd to automate note and folder creation|as described in separate section]])
 - Go to [settings](<#settings>) => QuickAdd
 - Click Manage Macros
 - Give it a name